Adzz/trike_apps/README.md

 This endpoint will either return a 201 and a receipt token in the body of the response, or a 422 with helpful error messages in the body of the response.

   - The post function should return true if the post operation succeeded or false otherwise.
-  - Your BigFiveResultsPoster class should also have two readable attributes - responsecode and token.
+  - Your BigFiveResultsPoster class should also have two readable attributes - response_code and token.

 Using your BigFiveResultsTextSerializer and BigFiveResultsPoster classes, write a Ruby script that submits your results to [Recruitbot](https://recruitbot.trikeapps.com/api/v1/roles/mid-senior-web-developer/big_five_profile_submissions)